How To Use Barn Door Kitchen Island Designs For A Stylish Look

 If you want to make your wood barn door into a more refined kitchen island, but still keep its rustic look, you can try this method: sand your wood, fill the pores/wood bores, re-stain it lightly, and seal it with a clear matte finish.
 This way you still emphasize the natural beauty of the aged wood but have a more durable and refined surface finish.
 You can also add elegant hardware to match!

+This kitchen design features reclaimed barn door wood that was repurposed as horizontal cladding for the front face of the white kitchen island.
 The rough, raw wood adds depth and texture to the kitchen island and ties the whole look together.
 For a more industrial look, try painting over your door with a matte black paint finish to give it a more urban industrial vibe.

 This whole kitchen uses various woods for its cabinetry and keeps a natural finish for all of them.
 Despite the variety of wood finishes in the space, the barn door kitchen island with antiqued white paint finish still seems to blend into the space and add a unique element to the space.